 The last word

-The NICU journey is a step process, many forward and many backward, but witnessing the determination of a premature baby fighting for life with each breath they take is life-changing for parents and those around them!
+The NICU journey is a step-by-step process, many forward and many backward.
+But witnessing the determination of a premature baby fighting for life with each breath they take is life-changing for parents and those around them!

 You are strong and you will get through this.
 For most it will just take some perseverance.
 Sometimes a miracle is needed.
 Luckily the NICU staff will tell you that they see miracles every day!